csviri/kubernetes-glue-operator/docs/reference.md

 ## [Glue resource](https://github.com/csviri/resource-glue-operator/releases/latest/download/glues.io.csviri.operator.resourceglue-v1.yml)

-`Glue` is the hearth of the operator.
+`Glue` is the heart of the operator.
 Note that `GlueOperator` and related controller just creates a new `Glue` with a target related resource (see below), for each parent custom resource. `Glue` defines `resources` (sometimes refered as managed resources) and `related resources`:

 ### Managed resources

+The `resources` section is a list of resources to be reconciled.
+It has several attributes:

+- `name` - is a mandatory attribute.
+The resource is referenced by this name from other places, typically other resource templates and `JSCondition`.
+  If it is used in a `JSCondition` the `name` must be a valid JavaScript variable name.

 ### Related Resources